eflglobal/exercise-data-transformation/README.md

 ```

 # Hints
-- Some of the observations in `payload.json` have attributes that don't map nicely to `assessmentResponse`.
+- Some of the observations in `payload.json` have attributes that don't map
-  Your code should still try to import these values... somehow.
+  nicely to `assessmentResponse`.
+Your code should still try to import these
+  values... somehow.
-- You may need to make assumptions about the meaning/purpose of some of the data.
+- You may need to make assumptions about the meaning/purpose of some of the
-  As long as you document it somewhere (and it's... you know, _plausible_ :slightly_smiling_face:), we'll play along.
+  data.
+As long as you document it somewhere (and it's... you know, _plausible_
+  :slightly_smiling_face:), we'll play along.
-- This is a programming exercise with a time limit, so focus your attention on the areas that will best showcase your skills and talents, while still completing as many of the requirements as possible.
+- This is a timed exercise, so focus your attention on the areas that will best
+  showcase your skills and talents, while still completing as many of the
-  An amazing solution that's 75% complete is better than an okay solution that's 100% complete.
+  requirements as possible.
+An amazing solution that's 75% complete will be way
+  better received than an okay solution that's 100% complete.